How to Address Challenging Behavior with Behavioral Momentum

 Understanding Behavioral Momentum: The Basics

-Behavioral momentum is a teaching technique used to enhance student compliance and engagement by starting with easier tasks that the student is likely to complete successfully before moving on to more challenging ones.
-This strategy involves presenting 'high probability' requests, which students can accomplish with over 80% success, followed by 'low probability' requests that they may struggle with (less than 50% compliance).
-Reinforcement after each completed task, regardless of its difficulty, is crucial to maintain motivation and encourage continued participation.
-The technique has been shown to be effective in various educational settings, particularly with students who have autism, by building a pattern of correct responding and improving overall behavior.
-Behavioral Momentum Intervention (BMI) is an evidence-based practice that supports this approach and can be implemented by a range of professionals including teachers, therapists, and parents.
+Behavioral momentum is a teaching technique that builds student engagement by starting with easy tasks the child is almost sure to complete, then moving on to harder ones.
+The strategy uses "high probability" requests, which a child can finish with over 80% success, followed by "low probability" requests they tend to struggle with (less than 50% compliance).
+Reinforcement after each completed task, regardless of difficulty, is what keeps the sequence working.
+When BCBAs build these request sequences for our clients, we often start with a quick task analysis to identify which steps the child already nails reliably.
+The technique has been shown to be effective across settings, particularly with children with autism, by building a pattern of correct responding.
+Behavioral Momentum Intervention (BMI) is an evidence-based practice supported by a range of professionals: BCBAs design the sequences, Behavior Technicians (BTs) run them in real sessions, and parents extend them into everyday moments.

 Importance in educational and clinical settings